On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Physical examples of topological and dynamical conservation laws

 \subsubsection{Globally non-trivial boundary conservation laws}

 Non-trivial boundary conservation laws in global form are given by surface-flux constants of motion \eqref{3Dsurfcom} on a closed boundary surface $\S=\p\V$ of a volume, and circulatory constants of motion \eqref{3Dcurvcom} on a closed boundary curve $\C=\p\S$ of a surface.
 The local form of these conservation laws consists of divergence-type temporal conservation laws \eqref{3Dtemporal-divconslaw} and curl-type temporal conservation laws \eqref{3Dtemporal-curlconslaw}, respectively.
-Physical examples arise in PDE systems that possess evolution equations and spatial constraint equations: electromagnetism, MHD, incompressible fluid flow, and irrotational fluid flow.
+Physical examples arise in PDE systems that possess evolution equations and spatial constraint equations: electromagnetism, MHD, incompressible fluid flow, irrotational fluid flow, and compressible fluid flow in a Beltrami state with non-vanishing vorticity.
+In particular, the latter example is new and will provide two interesting applications of the results in Section~\ref{sec:non-triv}.

 In electromagnetism and MHD, the magnetic field is divergence free, $\div\B=0$.
 Since this equation is compatible with the evolution equations in these PDE systems, we have $D_t(\div\B)=0$, which is a divergence-type temporal conservation law for the conserved density $\volT=\div\B$.
-This conservation law is trivial because $\div\B=0$ holds for all solutions of both systems.
+This local conservation law is trivial because $\div\B=0$ holds for all solutions of both systems.
 More specifically, it has the form of a locally trivial volumetric conservation law with vanishing spatial flux, $\volX=0$.
 Its global form for any volume $\V$ within the physical domain of each system is given by the magnetic flux conservation law \eqref{ex:MHD:Faraday:closedsurf} for the closed boundary surface $\S=\p\V$.
 In particular, this is a non-trivial global surface-flux conservation law, which arises from a locally trivial volumetric conservation law.

 Similarly, in incompressible fluid flow and incompressible MHD, since the velocity is divergence free, $\div\u=0$, we obtain the divergence-type temporal conservation law $D_t(\div\u)=0$ which has the form of a locally trivial volumetric conservation law $\volT=\div\u$ with vanishing spatial flux, $\volX=0$.
 It has the global form \eqref{ex:incompressFD:streamlineflux} and \eqref{ex:incompressMHD:streamlineflux} which states the vanishing of the net streamline flux through the closed boundary surface $\S=\p\V$ of any static volume $\V$ within the physical domain of these respective systems is conserved.